-Tell the health care provider whether your child:
+Tell the healthcare provider whether your child:

-Is taking any medications, including inhalers
+Is taking any medicines, including inhalers

 Has had any recent illnesses, such as a chest cold or bronchitis